tebl/Amiga-Mouse-Switch/README.md

 ![Build 001](https://github.com/tebl/Amiga-Mouse-Switch/raw/main/gallery/build_001.jpg)

 ## 1.1> Soldering it together
 The construction of this unit should be straight-forward, observe the direction of the diodes and solder those in - matching the stripes on the board to the ones on the diodes themselves.
-The do the resistors and capacitors, followed by the DIP sockets (skipping these is strictly not recommended unless you know the chips came from reliable sources).
+Then do the resistors and capacitors, followed by the DIP sockets (skipping these is strictly not recommended unless you know the chips came from reliable sources).

 ![Build 002](https://github.com/tebl/Amiga-Mouse-Switch/raw/main/gallery/build_002.jpg)